kirin-3/kirin-cogs/unicornia/README.md

 ## Database Structure

-This cog uses its own SQLite database with the following tables:
+This cog uses its own SQLite database with WAL (Write-Ahead Logging) mode enabled for optimal performance and corruption prevention.
+The database includes the following tables:

 - `users`: User wallet currency and total XP
 - `user_xp`: Per-guild user XP data